-Located on land that has been a family farm for more than 250 years, "Tussock Sedge Farm" as you see it today began with Henry and Charlotte Rosenberger nearly 30 years ago, who dreamed of creating a sustainable farm that restored and improved the local ecology.
+Located on land that was originally home to the Lenape people, we strive to be caretakers of what has now been a Mennonite farm for more than 250 years.
+The ranch at "Tussock Sedge Farm" as you see it today began with Henry and Charlotte Rosenberger nearly 30 years ago, who dreamed of creating a sustainable farm that restored and improved the local ecology.
 In addition to preserving land from future development, planting thousands of trees and shrubs, and creating permanent wetlands for various wildlife, they introduced 100% grass fed/grass finished Red Angus cattle, using rotational grazing and homeopathic veterinary care as the basis for how the farm operates.
-Over time, the land we raise animals on and grow grass hay on has increased to nearly 1,000 acres.
+Slowly expanding over time, our pastures and hayfields have increased from around 80 acres in the 1990's, to nearly 1,000 acres today.
 For a regenerative agriculture, pastured based farm in the suburbs of Philadelphia, this is a lot of land saved from development.
 We're also focused on supporting other farmers in our area, including providing a long term lease on some of our land for Blooming Glen Farm, an organic CSA style vegetable farm, helping ensure that the local community has access to high quality, nutritionally dense foods for years to come.

-Henry and Charlotte’s youngest daughter Tonya, along with husband Sean, now manage the overall farm operation, splitting time between work in the field, animal husbandry, mechanical repairs, order fulfillment, and various sales, administrative, and marketing tasks.
+Henry and Charlotte’s youngest daughter Tonya, along with husband Sean, manage the overall farm operations, splitting time between work in the field, animal husbandry, mechanical repairs, order fulfillment, and various sales, administrative, and marketing tasks.
 In their former lives, Tonya was an emergency room and hospice nurse while Sean spent years in the Information Technology field doing project management and website/user interface design.
-Their four young children ages 10, 9, 6 and 3…follow closely behind on any given day.
+Their four young children ages 11, 9, 7 and 4 follow closely behind on any given day.
 Operating a cattle based ranch isn't just our job, it's our passion, and this is exactly what God has called us to do.
 Each and every thing we do is to glorify His name.
-We both have deep roots of farming in our families, with Tonya's direct ancestors dating back hundreds of years to the original Mennonite settlers of this area, and Sean's family who farmed on red clay of rural Georgia for most of the 20th century.
+We both have deep roots of farming in our families, with Tonya's direct ancestors dating back hundreds of years to the original Mennonite settlers of this area, and Sean's family who farmed the red clay of rural Georgia for most of the 20th century.
 Our hope is that this ranching legacy we continue to build upon will be carried on by our children as they come of age.

 Our approach is simple….nurture the animals and land while treating it all with the utmost respect.
 Animals are not meant to be confined to dark buildings with concrete floors.
 They flourish when raised out on lush green pastures.
 Cattle and sheep are ruminants by design and should never be fed grain.
 We have been raising 100% grass fed/grass finished beef for nearly 3 decades, long before it became trendy.
 During this time, we have fine tuned our process to consistently create beautifully marbled beef instead of the lean product typical of most other grass fed beef.
 Pigs are one of the greatest foragers in the animal kingdom and should have their natural behaviors encouraged.
 Our pastured raised pigs spend their entire life on grass, rolling in mud to stay cool, digging through fields in search of nuts, and actively grazing on green plants like dandelion.
 Chickens are omnivores and love to eat bugs, grass and clover.
 Routine antibiotics and hormones have no place on our farm, just as chemically toxic pesticides, herbicides, insecticides, GMO's, soy, and corn are never used.
 We partner with a small scale, humane certified butcher who focuses on quality over quantity.